Ashtabula Area College Committee, Inc.

 The Dr. Richard Stanley Knowlton and Jane Amsden Knowlton Scholarship Endowment with the Kent State University Foundation with a gift of $175,455.

-Since the inception of the AACCI nearly 60 years years ago, citizens of Ashtabula County from all walks of life have generously given their time and talents to serve the University and its students.
-Currently, fifteen (15) persons comprise the membership of the Committee.
+Since the inception of the AACCI nearly 60 years ago, citizens of Ashtabula County from all walks of life have generously given their time and talents to serve the university and its students.
+Currently, the membership of the committee comprises 11 persons.
 In the Code of Regulations that governs the AACCI, it is spelled out that the purpose of the College Committee is "to provide liaison between Ashtabula Kent State University Center and the area which it serves, and to perform such other functions as are required to obtain a maximum quality educational opportunity in the community."

 Each year the combined generosity of local families, companies and organizations allows students to attend Kent State's “Campus on the Lake”; approximately $150,000 is awarded annually to students who would otherwise not have the opportunity to study at our campus.